-Serving in Solidarity: 36 Hours in Detroit with MSU & buildOn
+Serving in Solidarity: All In with MSU & buildOn

-Near the end of last year, 86 MBA students from Michigan State University’s Eli Broad College of Business joined forces with buildOn students in Detroit for buildOn’s 36 Hours immersion program.
-As part of 36 Hours, the MBA students served in solidarity with buildOn students in Detroit and learned more about how buildOn students are transforming their own communities from within.
+Near the end of last year, 86 MBA students from Michigan State University’s Eli Broad College of Business joined forces with buildOn students in Detroit for buildOn’s All In immersion program.
+As part of the All In experience, the MBA students served in solidarity with buildOn students in Detroit and learned more about how buildOn students are transforming their own communities from within.

 This blogpost was originally published on the Eli Broad College of Business website and was written by Omar Sofradzija.
-To learn more about 36 Hours, click here.
+To learn more about All In, click here.

 It’s one thing to know Detroit as the Motor City, a place of industry and home to the Big Three.
 It’s a whole other thing to see it through the lenses of the people for whom Detroit isn’t just a place where business happens; it’s where their lives are lived.